walmartlabs/lacinia/docs/tutorial/database-2.rst

 if you don't know what queries are even executing.

 .. literalinclude:: /_examples/tutorial/db-4.clj
-   :caption: src/my/clojure_game_geek/db.clj
+   :caption: src/my/clojure_game_geek/db.clj (partial)
-   :emphasize-lines: 4,6,35-40
+   :emphasize-lines: 3-4,28-33
-   :lines: 1-40
+   :lines: 1-33

-We've introduced our own version of ``clojure.java.jdbc/query`` with two differences:

-* It logs the SQL and parameters it will execute
+We've introduced our own version of ``clojure.java.jdbc/query`` that logs the SQL and parameters before continuing on to the standard implementation.
-* It accepts a component, and extracts the database specification from the component

 Because of how we format the SQL in our code, it is useful to convert the embedded newlines and indentation into single spaces.